MadeForMoney/MadeForMoney/README.md

 # About-me
 # Hi there, I'm Nithi 👋

-Turning noise into knowledge
+Turning noise into knowledge.

-#ml while not smart: learn(data)
+# ml while not smart: learn(data)

 ---